Toonba/toonba-react-date-picker-library/README.md

   <li>minDate: Minimum selectable date.</li>
   <li>maxDate: Maximum selectable date.</li>
   <li>customeStyle: object containing custome Style</li>
+  <li>getData : is the function that allow you to retrieve the date selected it will be a Date object</li>
+  <li>inputReset : string that will allow you to reset the datePicker if you pass '' </li>
 </ul>

 In the config file you will find minDate en maxDate + 2 custome Style (dark and light mode), you can create your own custome style it must look like the one in config